 The 1993 Incentive Stock Option Plan (the "1993 ISO Plan") provides for the grant of incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), to purchase up to 1,500,000 shares of the Company's Common Stock.
 Options granted under the 1993 ISO Plan are not transferable, except by will or the laws of descent or distribution.
 A vested but unexercised option is normally exercisable for 90 days after termination of employment, other than by death or retirement.
 In the event of death, unvested options are accelerated to maturity.
 An option granted under the 1993 ISO Plan may not be priced at less than 100% of fair market value on the date of grant and expires ten years from the date of grant.
-As of the Record Date, 426,013 shares have been issued on the exercise of options granted, 994,392 shares were subject to outstanding options, and 79,595 shares were available for issuance upon the grant of options under the 1993 ISO Plan.
+As of the Record Date, 453,113 shares have been issued on the exercise of options granted, 1,038,992 shares were subject to outstanding options, and 7,895 shares were available for issuance upon the grant of options under the 1993 ISO Plan.
+The 1993 ISO Plan expires on May 10, 2003 after which time no additional options can be granted.